AysegulTerzi/OpenGL-functions/README.md

 # OpenGL library function samples

-### In this repository, there are samples of many functions of the OpenGL library.
+### In this repository, there are samples of many functions of the OpenGL ES 2.0 library.
 These samples were generally made about the following topics:
 * Per-Fragment Operations
 * Special Functions
 * Whole Framebuffer Operations